Black History, Accra

 Day 5

-Spend your remaining free time in Accra getting in some last-minute sightseeing and souvenir shopping before you get your private transfer back to the airport for an evening flight back to the UK.
+Enjoy some free time in Accra for last-minute sightseeing or souvenir shopping before your private transfer takes you to the airport for your evening flight back to the UK.

 Whats included